smgt/flattr/README.md

 ## Usage

 To talk with all of Flattr API resources you need to [register a application](http://flattr.com/apps).
 This will give you a *client id* and a *client secret* whom you can exchange for a *access token*.
 The *access token* is then used to access the resources in the Flattr API that needs authentication.
-You can find more information about the API in [Flattr developer documents (http://developers.flattr.net/v2).
+You can find more information about the API in [Flattr developer documents](http://developers.flattr.net/v2).

 ### Access public resources